 Feel free to come prepared with a complex problem you’d like to gather a team around to solve, or let the creativity flow as you interact with the diverse set of Complexity Thinkers during the event.
 The choice is up to you.

 Who will own whatever is created at the conference?

 Participants own their work.
 Solution proposals generated during the event will have explicit co-ownership defined by the teams themselves, and are private by default.
 Participants will be given the opportunity to opt-in to having their proposals summarized into a one-pager emailed to all attendees after the event and posted on the Complexity Weekend website.
-Teams are encouraged, but not required, to present their results at the end of the hackathon.
+Teams are encouraged, but not required, to present their results at the end of the Weekend.
 Any degree of open-sourcing is celebrated, but not required.

 How can I become a Facilitator?

 We are currently seeking facilitators for our next Complexity Weekend event (in May 2021).
 Please contact [email protected] if you are interested.